A quantum information perspective on meson melting: Methods and concepts

 In the present work, we employ the TN ansatz to extract the discussed entropic quantities for the Ising QFT.
-Before closing this section, we want to point out that in a parallel vein, the authors of \cite{Emonts:2022vim} calculated recently entanglement measures in (1+1)-dimensional theories using a Hamiltonian truncation approach~\cite{Yurov:1991my}, which provides an alternative computational ansatz.
+Before closing this section, we want to point out that the authors of \cite{Murciano:2021huy,Murciano:2021dga} recently developed a simulation scheme to calculate (generalized) R\'enyi entropies for bosonic systems and 1+1$D$ CFTs.
+In a parallel vein, \cite{Emonts:2022vim} calculated entanglement measures in ($1+1$)-dimensional theories using a Hamiltonian truncation approach~\cite{Yurov:1991my}, which provides an alternative computational ansatz.